bbarney213/PyLendingClub/README.md

 ]
 ```

-Where `loanId` and `equestedAmount` are required, and `requestedAmount` must be a denomination of 25.
+Where `loanId` and `requestedAmount` are required, and `requestedAmount` must be a denomination of 25.

 For example: